Angry Video Game Nerd: Other media

 Rolfe's review of the Back to the Future game was reported in an MTV segment called "Viral Videos Infect the Mainstream".
 On November 2, 2008, his videos and personality were featured on the nationally syndicated radio show Opie and Anthony.
 The Nerd has also become the subject of Howard Stern and David Arquette in an episode of Stern's Sirius XM show, in which Stern commented negatively on the show's format as well as the gaming community in general during a TooManyGames 2011 convention in Philadelphia.
 James Rolfe himself appeared as the Nerd at various gaming and internet conventions.

-On September 24, 2008, Rolfe collaborated with fellow internet reviewer (and good friend) Doug Walker to create a fictional feud between his character – Nostalgia Critic – and Rolfe's own.
+On September 24, 2008, Rolfe collaborated with fellow internet reviewer Doug Walker to create a fictional feud between his character – Nostalgia Critic – and Rolfe's own.
 The plot behind the events created between the two was over the Critic's dislike towards comments made to one of his online videos that expressed similarities between him and the Nerd, supposedly written by the Nerd's fans, that were "unfair comparisons between the two of them".
 The pair worked together to create a series of tongue-in-cheek video responses between the two characters, culminating with a fight between the Critic and Nerd in Clifton, New Jersey, a dare between the pair to review something in the other's line of work (Nerd reviews a bad movie, Critic reviews a bad game), and a final fight between the pair in the Nerd's basement on October 10, 2008, which featured parodies and clichés from popular films such as The Matrix Reloaded and Star Wars: Episode III – Revenge of the Sith.
 The resulting series of videos created became a huge hit with fans.
-To celebrate the first anniversary of the ThatGuyWithTheGlasses website, both Walker and Rolfe collaborated again on a special video involving their characters, in which the plot focused on the pair meeting once more to battle against the other, in which they were joined by fellow reviewers and contributors to the website who sided with one or the other, culminating with the pair calling a truce and putting their differences aside.
+To celebrate the first anniversary of the ThatGuyWithTheGlasses website, both Walker and Rolfe collaborated again on a special video involving their characters; the video focused on the pair meeting once more to battle against the other, in which they were joined by fellow reviewers and contributors to the website who sided with one or the other, culminating with the pair calling a truce and putting their differences aside.
 Rolfe would later guest star as his character in various Channel Awesome shows, even appearing to review the Teenage Mutant Ninja Turtle movie with the Nostalgia Critic, with both the Nerd and Critic making a background cameo appearance in the anime Zettai Karen Children: The Unlimited.